TheSmartScanner/http-headers-security/README.md

 <details>
 <summary>Strict-Transport-Security</summary>
-The HTTP `Strict-Transport-Security` response header (often abbreviated as HSTS) lets a website tell browsers that it should only be accessed using HTTPS, instead of using HTTP.
+The HTTP <code>Strict-Transport-Security</code> response header (often abbreviated as HSTS) lets a website tell browsers that it should only be accessed using HTTPS, instead of using HTTP.

 ### Recommendation
 Enable HTTPS-only access for the site and sub domains.